sqlxpert/sqlxpert.github.io/_posts/2025-05-17-idempotence-doing-it-more-than-once.md

 If we cannot eliminate repetition, we want to be sure that the result remains the same (or gets better, but never worse).
 This is my plain-language definition of [idempotence](https://en.wikipedia.org/wiki/Idempotence)&nbsp;.

 _Compare adding 1 with multiplying by 1.
 Which operation is idempotent?
 In other words, which operation gives the same result no matter how many times we repeat it?
 Now, is adding 0 idempotent?
+Multiplying by 0?_

-Multiplying by 0?
-If you are not a programmer or an AWS user, feel free to skip any parts of the article that do not apply to you, and resume reading at [Five AWS Services, Compared](#five-aws-services-compared)._
+_If you are not a programmer or an AWS user, feel free to skip any parts of the article that do not apply to you, and resume reading at [Five AWS Services, Compared](#five-aws-services-compared)..._

 ## AWS Builds Incrementally